Guy Bennett: Later books (2015–present)

+Elaborating on this idea, Gioti writes that, “In itself, this gesture of shifting the center of gravity towards the margins of the poetic text, towards what surrounds a work as a parergon, has a strong political charge, as it subverts the traditional hierarchy between texts and locates (or invents) the poetic within the non-poetic.”
+Bennett himself has qualified these later works as explorations in paratext, “transforming literary dross […] into fully-fledged writerly forms and literary genres now able to stand on their own […].”

+A similar de-centering informs Poetry from Instructions, a collaborative collection of generative poetry.
+In this case, the burden of authorship was assumed by the more than 50 contributors to the project: working from a set of verbal algorithms provided by Bennett, which they were free to interpret as they would, they created “original” poetic content that he otherwise had no hand in.
+His contribution – the instructions – opened a space for that of his collaborators – the poems themselves – which constitute the actual work.

 Translation

 In his work as a translator, Bennett has focused primarily on experimental writing by contemporary French and francophone authors, among them Nicole Brossard, Mohammed Dib, Jean-Michel Espitallier, Mostafa Nissabouri, Valère Novarina, and Jacques Roubaud.
 He has also extensively translated the Italian visual poet Giovanna Sandri, editing a volume of her selected poems in 2016.
 “I remain fascinated by visual poetries and other more marginal types of writings,” he remarked in an interview with Teresa Villa-Ignacio. “[I] am intrigued by the problems they pose to translation and what one can make of […] experimental writings that may not mean in traditional ways.”

 Honors

 Named Chevalier de l'Ordre des palmes académiques by the French Ministry of National Education in April 2005.